-- In the Richard Pryor version of Brewster's Millions, Brewster flies his minor-league baseball team in on helicoptors for a press event before an exhibition game he has paid for between the team and the New York Yankees.
-The coach calls him on it, saying that the team will be tired after the trip which was compeltely unneccesary because they're just over in New Jersey and could've gotten there faster on the bus.
+- In Brewster's Millions (1985), Brewster flies his minor-league baseball team in on helicopters for a press event before an exhibition game he has paid for between the team and the New York Yankees.
+The coach calls him on it, saying that the team will be tired after the trip which was completely unnecessary because they're just over in New Jersey and could've gotten there faster on the bus.
 Brewster counters that he did it to make an impression - he doesn't mention that he did it so he could spend more money (to fulfill the challenge to spend a large sum of money and have nothing tangible to show for it).

-- The movie Annie throws in a helicopter rescue scene that's (for obvious reasons) not in the stage play.
+- Annie (1982) throws in a helicopter rescue scene that's (for obvious reasons) not in the stage play.